How Does Sunscreen Protect Your Skin

 It’s believed that anyone above the age of six months can use a sunscreen daily.
 Even those who work indoors are exposed to ultraviolet radiation for brief periods throughout the day.
 But no matter what, children under the age of six months should not be exposed to the sun, since their skin is highly sensitive to the ingredients that go into making a sunscreen as well as to the sun's rays.
 Shade and protective clothing are the best ways to protect infants from the sun.

 On a regular day at work, if an effective amount of sunscreen is applied in the morning, it works till you're done with work and come back home.
 But if you’re outdoors, sweating, swimming and facing a direct sunlight exposure, remember to apply sunscreen with SPF 25+ daily and reapply every 40 to 80 minutes.
 Keep your skin nourished and young by reduce your risk of brown spots, sagging, and, most important, skin cancer with these fairness tips!
+Even after using a sunscreen you still get tanned then worry not.
+Read more on how to remove tan.

 * Fields are required.
 Make some cool noise, please don't spam and your voice will be heard.